j-a-s-d/ubernim/README.md

 * compiler directives in the source file and compiler invokation all at once (without the need of calling nim by hand)
 * custom build actions in the source file (without the need of nims or nimble solutions)
-* some class-based oop-like features emiting pure nim language source code (without the need of macros usage)
+* some class-based oop superset features emiting pure nim language source code (without the need of macros usage)

 and all this via a simple preprocessing approach (built on top of Preprod, Rodster and Xam libraries).